DHTMLX/docs-diagram/docs/overview.md

 The interface of the editor initialized in the org chart mode consists of three parts: toolbar, grid area, and right panel.
 Note, that the editor does not have the left panel.

 To build a diagram in the org chart mode of the editor, you need to select a shape and add a new child for it.
 You can also add assistant or partner items for a parent shape of any level.
 The assistant or partner items can't be parent items.
 The connection between parent shape and its partner is always horizontal.
+Also, the connections between parent shape and all its children become horizontal when you add the partner item for a parent, even if the connections were vertical before.

 The shapes are draggable from one parent item to another.
 The moved item is dragged with all its children items.